Responsible cat care

 - Cat proof fencing

-- Building a cat enclosure attached to house or shed
+- Building a cat enclosure attached to the house or shed

 - Your cat's welfare needs